I am recovering from veganism.

 - Reduction of tiredness and fatigue

 The capsules are produced in a food grade facility by some lovely folks in Ireland.
-I’ve loved the benefits of this product to the point that I’ve reached out to them and asked for a coupon.
+I’ve been using them for a while, and decided to reach out and ask for a coupon for my readers.
 They said yes.
 ‘Cuz people from Ireland are awesome.

-I anticipate push back on this post.
 The vegan movement is like a tidal wave of emotion.
 It has been engrained into so many elements of messaging throughout society.
-And it has been fuelled by shame – “How dare you eat animals!” – and propelled by egoic delusions about how to remove all suffering on this planet.
+And it has been fuelled by shame – “How dare you eat animals!
+You’re selfish!” propelled by egoic delusions about what it takes to remove all suffering from this planet.

 It’s the way humans believed invasive coercive procedures that violated bodily autonomy was going to save people.
 And it didn’t.

-The suffering I experienced forced me to look at the truth of my veganism journey.
-Not through a peer-studied review, or a hollywood movie created to convince you that you simply must do away with all animal proteins – through the power of observing my own body, my mind and how I felt, day to day.
+The malnourishment & health issues I experienced forced me to look at the truth of my veganism journey.
+Not through a peer-studied review, or a hollywood movie created to convince us that we simply must do away with all animal proteins – through the power of observing my own body, mind and how I felt, day to day.

-We may face resistance and aggression from the plant based obsessed.
-But that’s ok – we have the right nutrients in our systems to help us withstand the pressure and anger.
-We’re good.
+We may face aggression from the plant-based obsessed crowd.
+But that’s ok – we have the right nutrients in our systems to help us withstand the pressure.